-Like current AP Exams, the revised AP Exams are a mix of multiple-choice and free-response questions.
+Like most AP Exams, the redesigned AP Exams are a mix of multiple-choice and free-response questions.
 All questions are constructed to measure skills and knowledge using the evidence-centered-design approach, which parallels the curriculum’s understanding-by-design approach.

 Exam development begins by asking:

 - What claims do we want to make about students whose exam scores have predictive validity for their success in sequent college course work?

 - What evidence must we elicit from students to support the claims?

 - What assessment tasks can we design that will give students the opportunity to provide evidence of the claims?